In the United States, more than 37 million people suffer from migraines.

 Not another migraine!

 Oh no, you feel another migraine coming on and there’s nothing you can do to stop it.
 It’s time to lie down in a dark room, cover your eyes and wait it out.
 You miss a couple of days of work, can’t take your kids to their soccer game and or go to your friend’s birthday party.
 You desperately want these to go away and never come back.
 Migraines can be debilitating and they stop your life in its tracks.
+As you can see from the statistics, migraines are a big problem.
 You need to know about some very common causes of migraine headaches so that you can prevent and end them once and for all.

 You may have tried prescription drugs such as Imitrex or Zomig, but these only mask the symptoms by providing temporary relief, and they don’t stop the migraines from coming back.
 If you really want to get rid of migraines for good, then you need to identify and correct the underlying cause of the migraine.